Gravitational wave birefringence in spatially curved teleparallel cosmology: Introduction

 A particularly interesting teleparallel generalization of general relativity, since it has passed all viability tests so far, is a 1-parameter subclass of the 3-parameter class of theories called New General Relativity (NGR)~\cite{Hayashi:1979qx,Hayashi:1981qx}.
 In this letter we study its predictions on the propagation of tensor perturbations on a general homogeneous and isotropic background.
 It has been shown that this choice of cosmological background allows for a non-vanishing axial torsion, which can be expressed by a non-vanishing, timelike pseudo-vector \(\mathfrak{a}_{\mu}\), and is closely linked to the spatial curvature of the background~\cite{Hohmann:2020zre}.
 We will see that in NGR there exists a non-trivial coupling between the background axial torsion and the tensor perturbations.
 We will calculate their dispersion relation, which predicts GW birefringence and dispersion and give prospects on the detectability of the effect.
+We like to point out that in the studies of gravitational waves in $f(T)$-gravity, the mostly studied teleparallel theory of gravity in the literature, no birefringence effects have been found \cite{Cai:2018rzd,Li:2018ixg}, which is the distinguished feature we find in our analysis presented here for 1-parameter NGR (1PNGR).

 We use the following conventions: the components of the Minkowski metric are $\eta_{\mu\nu} = \textrm{diag}(-1,1,1,1)$; $A,B,\ldots = 0,1,2,3$ label Lorentz indices, $\mu,\nu,\ldots = 0,1,2,3$ label spacetime indices and $a,b,\ldots = 1,2,3$ label spatial spacetime indices.
 We use natural units in which the speed of light is \(c = 1\).